PIK-LPJmL/lpjmlkit/cran-comments.md

 ## CHANGES

+* more explicit LPJmL Runner description that an LPJmL version > 4 has to be installed first
 * file URIs removed from inst/README.md
 * currently there is no publication of lpjmlkit that could be added to DESCRIPTION, if that changes it will be added